 However, I would never recommend to anyone to ride a motorcycle in Thailand or anywhere in Asia without experience, because it is dangerous.
 My ex-pat friend Mike who lives in Chiang Mai keeps complaining about the increase in traffic and it is much worse than it used to be.
 Mike also complains about the Bangkok drivers who don’t know the rules.
 I’ve found that it is harder to get around in Chiang Mai and that you have to be more careful than in previous years.
 I’ve seen and heard of too many casualties to be blasé.
 Besides, your travel insurance is void, if you have an accident without a licence.

 Enough lecturing!
 I turned left over the bridge onto Charoen Rat, the river road and followed it past one more bridge (Rama 9).
-There are three famous Khao Soy (or Khao Soi) places here Lamduan Khao Soy on the right (the owner used to cook for royalty) a little further on the right the Khao Soy Fa Ham (I’m less familiar with this) and a few hundred metres up on the left the Smer Jai Khao Soy, a longstanding favourite according to Nancy Chandler.
+There are three famous Khao Soy (or Khao Soi) places here Lamduan Khao Soy on the right (the owner used to cook for royalty) a little further on the right the Khao Soy Fa Ham (I’m less familiar with this) and a few hundred metres up on the left the Smer Jai Khao Soy, a longstanding favourite.
 I prefer the last because the staff are more comfortable with non-Thai speakers, but all are excellent and I would recommend them highly, if you have the transport to get there.

 I only discovered Khao Soy last trip though I’ve been to Chiang Mai many times.
 I suppose it is just another of those intangible things about Chiang Mai that is you discover something new every time you go.
 Khao Soy is not just a dish.
 It is a type of eating experience, a type of restaurant and an array of other street food type dishes.
 In some ways it is similar to the famous Indonesian Rijjstafel (rice table) a medley of small dishes adapted by the Dutch, from food presentation of the Padang region of West Sumatra.